DeLanau/TQPR10_Toeplitz_Extraction/docs/article.md

-In addition to the results presented in Table \ref{tab:iter4}, a further tests was conducted on the Teensy using a single-loop unrolled implementation for the 64-bit size, resulting in an average execution time of `6.6626 µs`.
-An additional fully unrolled variant, where loops were entirely eliminated, produced a measured execution time of `0.0491 µs`.
+In addition to the results presented in Table \ref{tab:iter4}, a further tests was conducted on the Teensy using a single-loop unrolled implementation for the 64-bit size, resulting in an average execution time of `6.6626 $\mu s$`.
+An additional fully unrolled variant, where loops were entirely eliminated, produced a measured execution time of `0.0491 $\mu s$`.
 However, this measurement was later determined to be invalid due to packaging error.

 **Iteration 5 - Removal of vector usage:**